Power outage in Riverside, Whangārei

 Power is out in Riverside due to a fault in an underground cable that goes through the Aquatic Centre carpark.

-Power went out late this afternoon and here is no estimated restoration time yet, Northpower customer experience manager Rachel Wansbone said.
+The power is expected to be restored by about 8:30pm, Northpower customer experience manager Rachel Wansbone said.

-"The team are there now assessing the damage and looking to repair it.
-There's no restoration time yet, but we're hoping it will be in the next few hours."
+"The team are there now assessing the damage and looking to repair it," she told the Advocate after the power went out this afternoon.

 Power was out to a wider area earlier this afternoon but it is now limited to Vale and Ewing Rds, Wansbone said.